avonholle/avonholle.github.io/_pages/growth-traj.md

 # Status

-Revising for submission to Annals of Epidemiology
+Submitted to Annals of Epidemiology

 # Statistical Analysis Plan (SAP)